Community celebrates opening of Novi Flats in downtown Concord

-It was an historic Thursday morning as a ribbon-cutting was held for the first of three luxury apartment buildings to be completed in downtown Concord.
+It was a historic Thursday morning as a ribbon-cutting was held for the first of three luxury apartment buildings to be completed in downtown Concord.

-Novi Flats, located at 25 Barbrick Avenue, consists of 48 units: 12 studios, 24 one-bedrooms and 12 two-bedrooms.
+Novi Flats, at 25 Barbrick Avenue, comprises 48 units: 12 studios, 24 one-bedrooms and 12 two-bedrooms.
 It is 3,047 square feet and attached to the Cabarrus County Parking Deck.
 There is ample space for several retail businesses on the first floor.

 “It makes me so proud to be a part of this,” Dusch added.